dialect-map/dialect-map-data/docs/contribute.md

 - It eases the automatic differentiation of JSON objects inside arrays (very hard otherwise).

 ### ✏️ Edit existing object
 Modification of existing objects is **not supported**.
-If you discover a relevant typo or something semantically incorrect in the definition of _jargon groups_, you should:
+If a relevant typo, or something semantically incorrect in the definition of _jargon groups_ is discovered, please:

 1. Archive the invalid object.
 2. Define a new one with the error corrected.